Glendale (NSW)

 Glendale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of February 2026, the estimated population of the suburb of Glendale (NSW) is around 3,431.
-This figure reflects a growth of 171 people since the 2021 Census, which reported a population of 3,260.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,372 in June 2024, along with validation of 33 new addresses since the Census date.
-This results in a population density ratio of 888 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Glendale's growth rate of 5.2% since the 2021 census exceeded that of its SA3 area at 4.1%, indicating it as a region leader in population growth.
-Natural growth contributed approximately 52.0% of overall population gains during recent periods, with positive factors from overseas migration and interstate migration also playing significant roles.
+The suburb of Glendale's population is estimated at around 3,431 as of Feb 2026.
+This reflects an increase of 171 people since the 2021 Census, which reported a population of 3,260 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,372 following examination of ABS data released in June 2024 and validation of 33 new addresses since the Census date.
+This level of population equates to a density ratio of 888 persons per square kilometer.
+Glendale's growth rate of 5.2% since the 2021 census exceeded the SA3 area's growth rate of 4.1%.
+Natural growth contributed approximately 52.0% of overall population gains during recent periods, with all migration drivers being positive factors.

 Frequently Asked Questions - Population